the intergovernmental organization through which Member States act together

 The magnetic plane at the central position inside the gap was aligned to better than 10 μrad with an uncertainty below

-Two concrete foundations one for the watt balance (64 tonnes) and one for the gravimeter (10 tonnes) have been cast in the watt balance laboratory.
+The Kibble balance laboratory has two concrete foundations one for the Kibble balance (64 tonnes) and one for the gravimeter (10 tonnes).
 Each is isolated from the main floor of the building but remains in lateral contact with the earth to avoid low-frequency swinging motions (excited by surface Rayleigh waves).
 The horizontal and vertical rms velocities due to ground vibrations are respectively

-Since 2005 the BIPM has been developing a watt balance as a means for the practical realization of the expected new definition of the kilogram in terms of the Planck constant.
-The BIPM watt balance operates using a
+Since 2005 the BIPM has been developing a Kibble balance as a means for the practical realization of the expected new definition of the kilogram in terms of the Planck constant.
+The BIPM Kibble balance operates using a

 An improved version of the apparatus is fully assembled and operational in air.
 The relative uncertainty on the Planck constant determination is currently